BellowingMeadows/BellowingMeadows/README.md

 * Izi Thexton for the incredible hero image.
 * The Slack community at the Code Institute for their invaluable user feedback.
-* My tutor Aaron Sinnott for helpful advice at several stages.
+* My tutor Aaron Sinnott for helpful advice at various stages.
-* Mike Kilcooley for providing some extra photos for the gallery.
-* All of the mates of mine who took time to test the website once it was deployed.
+* All of the my friends who took time to test the website once it was deployed.